Chauncey987/D208-Predictive-Modeling/README.md

 # D208-Predictive-Modeling
-Task 1: Linear Regression Explore a real-world issue with multiple linear regression, focusing on data preparation, model comparison, and actionable insights.
-Task 2: Logistic Regression Use logistic regression to predict categorical outcomes, emphasizing data prep, model refinement, and recommendations.
+Task 1: Linear Regression Modeling This task involves analyzing a real-world organizational situation using multiple linear regression.
+The research question guides the exploration of how independent variables affect a dependent variable, aiming to provide insights for decision-making.
+The analysis includes understanding assumptions, cleaning and preparing data, comparing models, and deriving actionable recommendations based on findings.

+Task 2: Logistic Regression Modeling This task focuses on addressing a real-world organizational question through logistic regression, which predicts categorical outcomes based on explanatory variables.
+It entails defining a relevant question, preparing and transforming data, constructing and refining models, and evaluating results to offer data-driven recommendations and insights.